Mounjaro Weight Loss Injections

 How long does Mounjaro take to work?

-Most patients begin to notice appetite reduction and early weight changes within the first 2–4 weeks of starting Mounjaro weight loss injections, with more significant and sustained results developing over 8–12 weeks as the dose is gradually increased.
+Most patients begin to notice early weight changes within the first 2–4 weeks of starting Mounjaro weight loss injections, with more significant results developing over 8–12 weeks as the dose is gradually increased.

 Average weight loss on different Mounjaro doses